-GDCA is pleased to announce our November, 2021 Group Exhibition, "Breeze"!
+GDCA is pleased to announce our January, 2022 Group Exhibition, "Current"!

 Feel free to contact us anytime with questions or to arrange for a masked & socially distanced in person appointment during our temporary business hours: Wednesday through Sunday from 12noon - 5pm!! 😷

 In this series I’ve painted some of the Jazz musicians who helped me cope with feelings of isolation and also some of the friends that I miss and love to paint.
 In my series however, I strictly only used monochromatic shades of blue devoid of any other colors to express the deep hopelessness and desolation that the whole world is feeling, yet preserves the beauty from before as a reminder for a post pandemic life.” - Richard Bell

 "These paintings start with the image of a portal which is the dominant motif.
 They often evolve over a period of several years.
 I may paint over old paintings leaving some parts exposed because it goes with my attitude towards life; not to obscure what has gone before.
 This painting process is one of covering, scraping and redrawing in order to challenge the existing state of the work as multiple layers are built up and then partially obscured.
 This leaves evidence of what went before in the process of creating a rich and textured surface.
 Comparing my art to music, I visualize interweaving and overlaying abstract elements in the composition of my work.